-Kate: The Fibre Co.
-Road to China Light is both incredibly soft and has a lot of drape.
+Kate: The yarn you used both incredibly soft and has a lot of drape.
 Did you have to make any adjustments to your original design ideas in order to accommodate the qualities of the yarn?

-Laura: I’ve worked with Road to China Light a few times before, and its kitten-softness can’t be beat!
+Laura: I’ve worked with it a few times before, and its kitten-softness can’t be beat!
 You really do need to be aware of its unique qualities when knitting – soaking and blocking your swatches will give you an idea of how much the fabric relaxes after knitting.
 Lace fabrics in particular can be quite surprising in how open they become after washing.

 Slipped stitches on Cathedral Grove help keep the fabric firm at the edges, and both sweaters are worked flat and seamed to help them keep their shape over time.
 After all, you want to be able to wear them for years!
 Working flat in pieces and alternating skeins also helps distribute the hand-dyed colours evenly for a tidy overall look.